This post is about Zanzibar and contains answers to many of the questions that you, my readers, often ask me about the island/archipelago.

 If you are staying in Stone Town, even without an Uber Zanzibar service, most places are reachable by foot or by bajaj (tuk-tuk/auto rickshaw), which you can simply hail on the street and are very inexpensive.

 READ ALSO: Stone Town: Where to Stay for Every Budget

 You can also arrange transportation through your hotel.

-For further distances, such as leaving Stone Town to go to other parts of the island, you can arrange transportation through your hotel.
+For further distances, such as leaving Stone Town to go to other parts of the island, you can arrange transportation through your hotel in Zanzibar.